Shared Library (DLL)#

 mkdir build && cd build

 2. Generate the build file.
-Here is where it gets complicated.
+Here is where it gets a little complicated.

 For 32-bit __stdcall DLL: